casper-network/casper-sidecar/README.md

 2. Store the event.
 3. Publish the event to the SSE API.

 Casper nodes offer an event stream API that returns server-sent events (SSEs) with JSON-encoded data.
 The Sidecar reads the event stream of all connected nodes, acting as a passthrough and replicating the SSE interface of the connected nodes.
-The Sidecar can:

 The Sidecar can:
 * Republish the current events from the node to clients listening to Sidecar's SSE API.